Plumsail/forms-docs/source/design-sp.rst

 .. |pic3| image:: /images/startSP/elements.png
    :alt: Containers, Controls and Fields

 Adding them to the form is easy, just drag and drop the desired elements to the form.
-You can change individualy configuration of each Field, Control and Container by selecting it with a click and then adjusting its properties in menu on the right:
+You can change individualy configuration of each :doc:`Field </designer/fields>`, :doc:`Control </designer/controls>` and :doc:`Container </designer/containers>` by selecting it with a click and then adjusting its properties in menu on the right:

 |pic4|

 .. |pic4| image:: /images/startSP/settings.png
    :alt: Field's Properties

-By default, each element is placed inside a Grid, which is based on Bootstrap Grid.
+By default, each element is placed inside a :ref:`designer-grid`, which is based on |Bootstrap Grid|.
 By adjusting PARENT GRID properties of each element, you adjust element's layout in regards to all other elements.

+.. |Bootstrap Grid| raw:: html

+   <a href="https://getbootstrap.com/docs/4.0/layout/grid/" target="_blank">Bootstrap Grid</a>

 **Note!** We do not recommend adding Common Fields to SharePoint forms unless you know what exactly you want to do with them.
 By default, only SharePoint Fields store data when Item is saved, Common Fields lose all the data.
-If you want, you can use Common fields to perform some calculations on the form or submit certain data to MS Flow using **Plumsail Forms** connector.
+If you want, you can use Common fields to perform some calculations on the form or submit certain data to MS Flow using :doc:`Plumsail Forms </microsoft-flow>` connector.

 Mobile Layouts
 -------------------------------------------------
-You can customize layout for mobile devices by selecting device type in the Ribbon.
+You can customize :ref:`layout for mobile devices <designer-layouts>` by selecting device type in the Ribbon.
 Clicking red **X** under the layout will delete it:

 |mobile|